xbmc/kodi-tv/src/content/article/over-a-year-late-a-dollar-short-more-than-two-decades-of-kodi/index.md

 **Wrapping it All Up**

 Sorry this became so wordy, but I've been wanting to write a "20 year blog post" for so long, and it's now been nearly 22 years since XBMP binaries first became available.
 Time flies.
-I hope this blog helped you stop for a moment and marvel at how far we've come, even if you've only been a user since we've been called Kodi: the developers see themselves in you and you're the reason why they've kept hacking on this project for so long.
+I hope this blog helped you stop for a moment and marvel at how far we've come, even if you've only been a user since we've been called Kodi: the developers see themselves in you and you're the reason why we've kept hacking on this project for so long.

 So, let's raise our glasses for over 20 years, and, yes, we still have MANY lines of original, first generation code!
 We have to thank everyone who's been involved and supported us: everyone who submitted a pull request or posted a message on the forum, all the devs who have tirelessly worked on the 'dependency' libraries that mean so much to us, and especially the official Team XBMC and Kodi Foundation developers.
 You folks, who continue to iterate, tweak and build the future of this platform, enable millions to consume media without having to care about how it works and why.

 ![XBMC v13 "Gotham" Home Screen, 2014](/images/blog/kodi-2014-1080p.webp "Image of the 2014 XBMC home screen and menu")

 *XBMC v13 "Gotham", released May 2014*

 And while you're here, we made a T-shirt to commemorate this moment!
 It (hopefully) has every team member on it.
 As we said, we're volunteers, and the only money our non-profit receives is thru donations, merchandise and the only licensed product we’ve ever been a part of, Flirc's [Kodi Raspberry Pi case](https://flirc.tv/collections/case).